medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ### Aggregations
 It may be useful to save some common queries as views, so that they can be reused in dashboards or downstream aggregations.
-With the pregnancy form model above, if there was also a postnatal care form they could be joined to view outcomes together with registrations.
+With the pregnancy form model above, if there was also a postnatal care form, they could be joined to view outcomes together with registrations.

 ```sql
 {{